mohammadreza-pr/bitpin-interview-task/README.md

 2. A function to calculate new rate weight based on the number of previous rates.

 # Load Balance
-- By using a kafka queue in front of API gateway we controll the heavy load of rating different contents.
+- By using a Kafka queue in front of the API gateway we control the heavy load of rating different contents.
-- There is an interface in which the logic of reteriving the list of contents can changed to use the redis cache for frequent GET requests.
+- There is an interface in which the logic of retrieving the list of contents can changed to use the Redis cache for frequent GET requests.